Abolitionist in a Congo Harem

 This summer, Sally Hemings of Monticello is getting her own room.
 Excavators are scraping away at the brick floor and fireplace of the windowless 14-2/3 x 13’ space, steps from Thomas Jefferson’s room, where her children might have been born.

 Jefferson never left written evidence of their relationship, and Sally Hemings never left written evidence at all.
 But the journalist, James Callender, was convinced of it.
 “It is well known that the man, whom it delighteth the people to honor, keeps and for many years has kept, as his concubine, one of his slaves.
 Her name is SALLY.”
 Thomas Turner, a Virginian whose letter on the matter ended up in a Boston paper, was sure the rumor was true: “They have cohabited for many years, and the fruit of the connexion abundantly exists in proof.”
 One of Jefferson’s freed slaves backed that up: “Mr Jefferson was on the most intimate terms with her; in fact, she was his concubine.”
 Jefferson’s grandson Jeff added this: “She had children which resembled Mr Jefferson so closely that it was plain that they had his blood in their veins;” one of them might be mistaken for the president, at dusk.
 There were miscellaneous allusions—to “yellow children,” to “dusky Sally,” to “a black seraglio,” to “a Congo Harem!”
 And Madison Hemings, who was Sally’s middle son, knew where he came from.
-After his 14-year-old mother sailed to Paris with Polly, the ambassador’s daughter, “My mother became Mr Jefferson’s concubine, and when he was called back home she was enceinte by him.”
+After 14-year-old Sally sailed to Paris with Polly, the ambassador’s daughter, “My mother became Mr Jefferson’s concubine, and when he was called back home she was enceinte by him.”
+As it turns out, probably not: there is no good DNA evidence that Jefferson fathered Sally's first baby, Tom.
+Other children, on the other hand, may have carried his genes.

 Thomas Jefferson abhorred slavery.
 As early as 1770, as a young lawyer, Jefferson had defended Samuel Howell, a mixed race client, for freedom from his indenture: “Under the law of nature, all men are born free, every one comes into the world with a right to his own person, which includes the liberty of moving and using it at his own will.”
 A few years later, in the Summary View of the Rights of British America sent to the Continental Congress, he insisted: “The abolition of domestic slavery is the great object of desire in these colonies, where it was, unhappily, introduced in their infant state;” all further importations from Africa had to be stopped.
 And in the Declaration of 1776, he famously wrote: “We hold these truths to be self evident: that all men are created equal; that they are endowed by their Creator with certain inalienable rights; that among these are life, liberty, and the pursuit of happiness.”
 Less famously, other founders had edited these words about George III out of Jefferson’s draft.
 “He has waged cruel war against human nature itself, violating its most sacred rights of life and liberty in the persons of a distant people who never offended him, captivating and carrying them into slavery in another hemisphere, or to incur miserable death.”